CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ## 🖨️ Printing to the terminal

 In order to check the values when our program runs, we can make use of a function called `console.log`.

+{{<note type="note" title="console.log">}}
+**console** will often refer to the _a text interface_ like a terminal.
+A **log** is a written record of something that happens.

+So `console.log` will _record something that happens in our program_ and print it to a _text based interface_.

+{{</note>}}

-`console.log` will allow us to log the result of expressions to the console while our program is executing.
+`console.log` will allow us to log the result of expressions while our program is executing.
 This is very useful for complex programs when we need to check the values expressions evaluate to in our program.

 Let's see how to use `console.log`